h4ckyou/PwnableTW/Applestore/note.md

 Then I leaked the stack and calculated the ebp of the `main` function.

-I overwrote the ebp from the saved ebp of `handler` stack frame to my ropchain.
+I overwrote the saved ebp of `handler` stack frame to the address of my ropchain.

-After `leave, ret` was then executed the `esp` pointed to the ropchain - stack pivot!
+After `leave, ret` was then executed in `main`, a stack pivot was triggered pointing `esp` to my ropchain.